KingCrunch/KingCrunch.github.io/_posts/2017-04-12-understood-symfony-environments.md

 loggers.
 I see this frequently with java applications and property-files.
 I guess it's not too bad.

-> But ...
+> Whats about ...
 APIs?

 Integrating external APIs into an application is just integrating another external system.
 You thought the database is part of the application?
 It isn't.
 It is something the application uses [1].
-The connection settings for the database are already in the `parameters.yml`, so the settings for every other external should be there.
-As a side effect you prevent yourself from _accidentally_ accessing production APIs from your development platform just because you did something wrong with the environment.
+The connection settings for the database are already in the default `parameters.yml`, so the settings for every other external should be there.
+As a side effect you prevent yourself from _accidentally_ accessing production APIs from your development platform just because you hardcoded the URLs into the `config_*.yml` and did something wrong with the environment.

-> But ...
+> Whats about ...
 Mails?

 Of course you don't want to send mails from your test server to your costumers.
 It happened to me once and theoretically I ordered a "test"-vaccum-cleaner.
 But to be fair, the bug I